hungapl/docker/jupyter-spark/README.md

 # What has been added

-Added a script file that starts Jupyter notebook in ~/notebooks, this allows user to store notebooks in a local directory outside docker volumes.
+Added a script file that starts Jupyter notebook in ~/notebooks, this is a dedicated directory just for storing notebook files.
+The run script executes the docker command that maps a local directory to the notebooks directory inside the container.

 # Steps

-- Run build.sh to bulid the docker image
+- Execute build.sh to bulid the docker image
-- Modify run.sh - set NOTEBOOK_DIR to your local directory for storing jupyter notebook files
+- Execute run.sh and provide the path of local directory of where the notebooks are stored as an argument to the script file:
-- Run run.sh to run the container in attached mode
+` ./run.sh $NOTEBOOK_FILE_DIR`